 To download a PDF version, click here.

-B.A. and M.A. in international economics from Fudan University (China),
+her B.A. and M.A. in international economics from Fudan

 Professor Jiang’s main research

-interest lies in the strategies of institutional investors (such as hedge
+interest lies in the investment strategies of institutional investors

-funds and mutual funds) and their role in corporate decisions and
+(such as hedge funds and mutual funds) and their role in corporate governance